 This isn't the only problem fleas cause.
 They can also be a potential source of disease (such as Rocky Mountain Spotted Fever) and transmit tapeworms.

-Click here to find the best medications to prevent and eliminate fleas and ticks
+Click here for the best medications to prevent & eliminate fleas and ticks

-Another type of external puppy parasite is the Mite.
+Another type of external puppy parasites are Mite.
 These tiny guys are part of the spider family (so are ticks) and there are several different types of mite.